cosmos/sdk-tutorials/academy/ibc/ibc-tao-dev.md

 }
 ```

 Header defines the Tendermint client consensus `Header`.
 It encapsulates all the information necessary to update from a trusted Tendermint `ConsensusState`.
-The inclusion of `TrustedHeight` and `TrustedValidators` allows this update to process correctly, so long as the `ConsensusState` for the `TrustedHeight` exists, this removes race conditions among relayers.
+The inclusion of `TrustedHeight` and `TrustedValidators` allows this update to process correctly, provided that the `ConsensusState` for the `TrustedHeight` exists.
+This removes race conditions among relayers.

 The `SignedHeader` and `ValidatorSet` are the new untrusted update fields for the client.
-The `TrustedHeight` is the height of a stored `ConsensusState` on the client that will be used to verify the new untrusted
+The `TrustedHeight` is the height of a stored `ConsensusState` on the client that will be used to verify the new untrusted header.
-header.
 The Trusted `ConsensusState` must be within the unbonding period of current time in order to correctly verify, and the `TrustedValidators` must hash to `TrustedConsensusState.NextValidatorsHash` since that is the last trusted validator set at the `TrustedHeight`.

 The header is passed by the relayer to the light client.
-You can see that the the header is confirmed with:
+The the header is confirmed with:

 ```go
   if err := checkValidity(&cs, trustedConsState, tmHeader, ctx.BlockTime()); err != nil {